Convert Java to EXE

 the bytecode instructions or compile them to native code on the fly.

 This in turn means that the author of that program has to ensure

-somehow that the proper version of the JRE is installed on an end user
+somehow that a proper version of the JRE is present on each end user

 In a general case you may not expect that your end users will know

 what a JRE is, how to check its version, and how to download and install it.

 This is especially true for consumer applications, such as games or

 And those who already have a JRE installed may not like the idea of